• Skip to main content

 You construct your house so that potential intruders cannot reach doors and windows.
 You put it in a position where you have the visual advantage.
 And you install hidden deterrents should they try.
 It’s not complicated and you’ve probably seen similar configurations, but perhaps not as a standalone house.
 Do you have it yet?
 Here it is.
 Drum roll, please.

-To have an ultra-secure small house you build it on top of an extra high multi-car garage!
+To have an ultra-secure small house you build it on top of an extra-tall multi-car garage!
 The goal is to build the garage with the highest ceiling that local building code will allow.
 That way the house on top cannot be accessed even with a standard ladder or from a fence.
-So as was done with hilltop, high walled castles, forts, and cities, superior height and visibly provides security against intruders.
+So as was done with hilltop high-walled castles, forts, and cities, greater height and visibility provide security against intruders.

 Skeels Design / Architecture